 Apulia is a region of rich history from the Medieval and Baroque epochs to its coastal castles and cathedrals.
 It is also home to several UNESCO World Heritage Sites, such as Alberobello, with its ancient and peculiar stone houses, and the town of Andria where you’ll find Castel del Monte, a stunning example of 13th-century medieval architecture.
-The town of Matera’s center boasts the ancient cave dwellings the Sassi, which are also recognized as a World Heritage Site.
-For those who crave this type of travel, our tour Jewels of Southern Italy: Matera to Lecce, allows you to visit the UNESCO sites in Matera and Alberobello and cycle to the Roman ruins in Lecce, as well as stop off on the Adriatic coast.
+The town center of Matera boasts the ancient cave dwellings of the Sassi, which are also recognized as a World Heritage Site.
+For those who crave this type of tourism, our tour Jewels of Southern Italy: Matera to Lecce, allows you to visit the UNESCO sites in Matera and Alberobello, cycle to the Roman ruins in Lecce, and stop off on the Adriatic coast.

 Average temperatures in Puglia during the winter can range between 8-15 degrees Celsius.
 While you may have to deal with periods of wet weather, cycling in the south of Italy is sure to be more enjoyable than the more northern locations during the winter!

-All three regions are very easily accessible by car, train, and airplane.
+All five destinations are very easily accessible by car, train, and airplane.
 After just a little planning you can be enjoying some warmer weather as you cycle the roads of Southern Europe.

 Whichever region you decide to cycle during your winter holidays, don’t hesitate to contact us with any of your questions!